gutoarraes/gutoarraes.github.io/README.md

 ## What I learned

 1. I realized after starting the project that I wasn't going to need a lot of Rails in it, so that was unfortunate.
-2. I used mostly HTML+CSS for styling and adding content, with the small exception of adding a few images and managing the production side of the website with Heroku.
+2. I used mostly HTML+CSS for styling and adding content, with the small exception of adding a few images and managing the production side of the website with Fly.io.
 3. You can't just add an HTML class to something and expect things to work.
 Life is not that easy.
-4. It's not a particularly pretty website, but **done** *is better than perfect*.
+4. Found a rails gem (hotwire) to make HTML+CSS changes take effect in a live web-app.
+5. Reminded myself that front end can be fun.
+6. Ruby on Rails is very powerfull.

 ## Improvements